-When fictional characters travel by air their authors make the airline reservations.
+When fictional characters travel by air their authors make airline reservations.
 In “Diamonds are Forever”, author Ian Fleming books secret agent James Bond (007) on a BOAC Boeing Stratocruiser.
-The slow portly Boeing all first class flights were a favorite of Fleming when flying between London and New York. .
+The slow portly Boeing all first-class flights were a favorite of Fleming when flying between London and New York.

 ‘Mad Men’ Writer/creator Matthew Weiner booking criteria are based on historical accuracy.
-In the popular TV series, episode 7 takes place in the late 1960’s with advertising executive Don Drapers flying first class on TWA.
-Once again the show gets the history right.
-TWA attracted the expenses account crowd with their Royal Ambassador Service, the flying equivalent of the four Star restaurants and watering holes the Madison Avenue crowd frequented.
+In the popular TV series, episode 7 takes place in the late 1960s with advertising executive Don Drapers flying first class on TWA. right.
+TWA attracted the expenses account crowd with their Royal Ambassador Service, the flying equivalent of the Four Star restaurants and watering holes the Madison Avenue crowd frequented.

-Mad men were robust drinkers, favoring Vodka Martinis, and Old Fashioned.
-On TWA they never went thristy.
+Ad exec were robust drinkers, favoring Vodka Martinis, and Old Fashioned.
+On TWA they never went thirsty.
 The first drinks were served upon boarding with as many served throughout the flight as thought suitable.
 Flight attendants doubled as bartenders mixing drinks, uncorking vintage French wines and champagne as well as dispensing the popular Royal Ambassador ‘house’ cocktail; a concoction of orange juice and Grand Marnier with a splash of champagne.
-Glassware use sums up the extent of the flying cocktail party.
-From beer to champagne glasses, each domestic L1011 aircraft required a total of 204 glasses for 34 first class passengers.
+Glassware used sums up the extent of the flying cocktail party.
+From beer to champagne glasses, each domestic L1011 aircraft required a total of 204 glasses for 34 first-class passengers.

 Not anymore.
-TWA and Royal Ambassador Service are history, replaced by a bare bones dining in first.
-A first class passenger on a United Flight described his diner as follows – cream of mushroom soup, warm wrap of south-west chicken and chocolate chip cookie for desert.
+TWA and Royal Ambassador Service are history, replaced by bare-bones dining in first.
+A first-class passenger on a United Flight described his diner as follows – the cream of mushroom soup, warm wrap of southwest chicken, and chocolate chip cookie for dessert.